-SimilarWeb is a platform for digital market research and website analysis.
-It regularly provides top websites, Android and iOS apps, and 100 fastest growing online brands to keep businesses updated on market trends.
-SimilarWeb also allows running competitor analysis, researching your target audience and consumer journey.
+Apply SimilarWeb for digital market research and website analysis.
+It posts top websites, Android and iOS apps, and 100 fastest-growing online brands for industry trend updates.
+SimilarWeb also allows you to run competitor analysis, and research target audiences and consumer journeys.
 It supports a separate Chrome extension called Traffic Rank & Website Analysis for easy website research.

 Booking, eBay, The Economist, Walmart, PepsiCo use SimilarWeb.

 We can now benchmark our online performance against our competitors.
 The platform lets us see the trends per month, giving us a helicopter view of our market.
 It is also great to see which other websites generate traffic to our competitor’s website.
 And it is a great tool for checking the performance of potential marketing partner websites.

 Woopra is a solution for real-time customer journey analytics.
 It supports handy visualizations summarizing how onboarding emails affect conversion, what advertising channels increase signups, what blog categories get the most views, etc. Woopra generates detailed user profiles that show real people behind actions.
 See what a specific user has recently done to tailor the marketing efforts accordingly.
 Since Woopra also has trigger-based marketing functionality, you can use this tool to launch personalized campaigns.